buch-dein-visum.de Site Logo

 Apply for a visa

 Nepal - a country offering a unique combination of natural beauty, rich culture, and spiritual traditions.
-This Himalayan country attracts travelers from around the world, including from Germany, with its towering peaks, including eight eight-thousanders, ancient temples, and opportunities for active leisure.
+This Himalayan country attracts travelers from around the world, including from Germany, with its highest peaks, including eight eight-thousanders, ancient temples, and opportunities for active recreation.

 The capital Kathmandu serves as the starting point for most tours and offers many attractions, from Durbar Square to Boudhanath Stupa.
-Hotel prices in Kathmandu vary, but good options can be found for any budget.
+Hotel prices in Kathmandu vary, but there are good options for any budget.

 Trekking in the mountains of Nepal is one of the most popular activities for tourists.
-Routes of varying difficulty and duration allow you to enjoy breathtaking views of the Himalayas.
+Routes of various complexity and duration allow you to enjoy breathtaking views of the Himalayas.
 The cost of trekking tours depends on the duration and complexity of the route.

-For those who prefer a less active vacation, Nepal offers opportunities for spiritual enrichment in numerous Buddhist and Hindu temples, as well as in meditation and yoga centers.
+For those who prefer less active recreation, Nepal offers opportunities for spiritual enrichment in numerous Buddhist and Hindu temples, as well as in meditation and yoga centers.

-This 12-day route will allow you to see the highest peak in the world - Everest.
-Starting with a flight to Lukla, the trek passes through picturesque Sherpa villages, Buddhist monasteries, and offers stunning views of the Himalayas.
-The route requires good physical fitness, but provides a unique opportunity to experience the culture of the high-altitude regions of Nepal and enjoy the landscapes.
+This 12-day route allows you to see the highest peak of the world - Everest.
+Starting with a flight to Lukla, the trek passes through picturesque Sherpa villages, Buddhist monasteries and offers stunning views of the Himalayas.
+The route requires good physical preparation, but provides a unique opportunity to get acquainted with the culture of the highland regions of Nepal and enjoy the landscapes.

 Cultural tour of the Kathmandu Valley

-This 5-day journey covers the main attractions of the Kathmandu Valley, including three city-states: Kathmandu, Patna, and Bhaktapur.
-You will visit ancient temples, palaces, and stupas, experience Nepalese cuisine and crafts.
-This is an ideal option for those who want to delve deeper into the history and culture of Nepal, see unique architecture, and learn about local traditions.
+This 5-day journey covers the main attractions of the Kathmandu Valley, including three city-states: Kathmandu, Patan and Bhaktapur.
+You will visit ancient temples, palaces, and stupas, get acquainted with Nepalese cuisine and crafts.
+This is an ideal option for those who want to dive deeper into the history and culture of Nepal, see unique architecture and get acquainted with local traditions.
 There will also be an opportunity to visit local markets and observe the daily life of the Nepalese.

 Safari in Chitwan National Park

-Spend 4 days in the jungles of Chitwan, observing wild animals, including rare one-horned rhinos and Bengal tigers.
-Safaris are conducted by jeeps and elephants, with the possibility of canoe rides and visits to local villages.
-In addition to animal watching, you will be able to learn about the culture of the Tharu people, the indigenous inhabitants of the region, and enjoy sunsets over the savannah.
+Spend 4 days in the jungles of Chitwan, observing wildlife, including rare one-horned rhinoceros and Bengal tigers.
+The safari is conducted on jeeps and elephants, and also possible are canoe trips and visiting local villages.
+Besides observing animals, you will be able to get acquainted with the culture of the Tharu people, the indigenous inhabitants of the region, and enjoy sunsets over the savannah.

 callback banner